sazeda1/Css_prac/README.md

 RGB - specify a RGB value, like "rgb(255,0,0)"
 HSL - specify a HSL value, like "hsl(0, 100%, 50%)"
 invert - performs a color inversion (which ensures that the outline is visible, regardless of color background)
+# CSS Outline Offset
+The outline-offset property adds space between an outline and the edge/border of an element.
+The space between an element and its outline is transparent.